 Social Media Mistake #5: Not Sharing The Transformation You Provide Your Clients

-As wedding planners, there's a lot of stuff we do that goes unnoticed.
+As wedding planners, there’s a lot of stuff we do that goes unnoticed.
 How often have you been told by a customer that they just need someone to “oversee everything” on the wedding day?
-Just stand there with a clipboard looking pretty and hand-delivering their cocktails?
+Just stand there with a clipboard, looking pretty and hand-delivering their cocktails?
 Or worse yet – asking why they even need a wedding planner at all!
 Their vendors know exactly what to do.
 Right?

 LOL!

-If you've been in business for a minute, this is almost laughable, but a social media mistake I see wedding planners make all the time is not talking enough about what you do.
+If you’ve been in business for a minute, this is almost laughable, but a social media mistake I see wedding planners make all the time is not talking enough about what you do.
 What do you do behind the scenes?
 How do you make your clients feel?
 What is made possible when someone hires you?
 Share the transformation you provide your clients.
-Make them feel so at ease, they can't wait to add you to their vendor list (right at the top).
+Make them feel so at ease that they can’t wait to add you to their vendor list (right at the top).

-Seth Godin says, “People don't buy paint, they buy painted walls.”
+Seth Godin says, “People don’t buy paint.
+They buy painted walls.”

 What does that mean, exactly?
 Let me break it down.

-When you head out to good ole home depot, you're not there to buy a can of paint.
+When you head out to good ole Home Depot, you’re not there to buy a can of paint.
 Yes, you do walk away with a can of paint (plus a new drop cloth, paint roller, brushes, tape, and some new painting gadgets you found on an end cap)…. but is that really what you went to buy?

 You know the one Pinterest’s algorithm served you, and now you have to paint your living room Pantone’s color of the year.